Today In History

 Historical Events

-Byzantine general Belisarius shattered the Vandal army at Tricamarum with a series of devastating cavalry charges, sending King Gelimer fleeing into the Numidian mountains.
-The victory completed Justinian's reconquest of North Africa in just five months, restoring the province to Roman control after a century of Germanic rule.
+Byzantine general Belisarius shattered the Vandal army at Tricamarum with a series of cavalry charges that broke King Gelimer's lines and sent the Vandal ruler fleeing into the Numidian mountains.
+The victory completed Emperor Justinian's reconquest of Roman North Africa in just five months, a campaign that many in Constantinople had considered impossibly ambitious.
+Belisarius returned the province to Roman control after a century of Vandal rule and was awarded a triumph in Constantinople, the first in over five centuries.

 Emperor Hailing pushed his army south against Song China despite warnings.
 At Caishi, Song forces crushed his invasion fleet.
 Back in camp, his own generals watched him rage at the defeat—then decided they'd had enough.
 They walked into his tent and killed him where he stood.
 The Jin Dynasty survived.
 Hailing didn't.
 His death ended the war immediately, but it also proved something dangerous: emperors who lose badly enough can be replaced by the men holding the swords.